ucsb-goard-lab/PsychtoolboxStimulusFramework/README.md

 # Psychtoolbox Stimulus Framework
 ## Purpose
 A simple set of classes to make developing and using psychtoolbox more user-friendly and less prone to stupid errors.
 Each portion of the usual stimulus code is separated into its own class, so there is less chance for crosstalk or confusion.

+Importantly, the code also enforces a strict structure for both timing and presentation order of stimuli.
+This is primarily in order to allow for easy design of simple stimuli, at the expense of flexibility for more complex stimuli.

 ## Contents
 ### FrameworkObject